 Rather than asking you to name the feeling first, Preveal begins with where the feeling lives in the body, what texture it has, and how long it has been there.
 From those starting points, it helps you explore what the signal may be tracking, without deciding in advance what the answer must be.

-Preveal is private to this device, free to use, and non-diagnostic.
+Preveal is private to this device and free to use.
 It is a mirror for self-reflection, not a replacement for professional care.